A dynamic-kinematic 3D model for density-driven ocean circulation flows: Construction, global well-posedness and dynamics: The North Atlantic ocean's large-scale flow

-In order to apply the general model, equations \eqref{eq:Tpde} - \eqref{eq:BCS}, to the North Atlantic, consider an idealized rectangular basin with a constant depth of $4\times10^3 m$ and straight edges, and a horizontal extent of order $L \sim \mathcal{O}(10^6 m)$ fitting the longitudinal region $[0^\circ W, \; 60^\circ W]$ and the latitudinal region $[0^\circ N, \; 70^\circ N]$.
-Thus, the aspect ratio is $A \sim 10^{-3}$, similar to that of a sheet of paper's thickness vs. length.
-See appendix \ref{appB} for a comprehensive list of the parameters we used for the North Atlantic simulations.
-We note that in this work, we neglect the spherical geometry of the North Atlantic, however it is easy to see that the same framework can be naturally extended to a spherical basin.
+To apply the kinematic-dynamic model to the North Atlantic flow, consider an idealized rectangular basin with a constant depth of $4\times10^3 m$ and straight edges, and a horizontal extent of order $L \sim \mathcal{O}(10^6 m)$ that approximates the longitudinal region $[0^\circ W, \; 60^\circ W]$ and the latitudinal region $[0^\circ N, \; 70^\circ N]$.
+See {Appendix} \ref{appB} for a comprehensive list of the parameters we used for the North Atlantic simulations.
+In this work, we neglect the spherical geometry of the North Atlantic (equirectangular projection), however it is easy to see that the same framework can be naturally extended to a spherical basin.